Willie Calhoun Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.72).
+- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.66).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (81 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs given up (82 total, 1.3 per game).

-- His last appearance was on Saturday against the Tampa Bay Rays, when the righty went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- The right-hander last pitched on Sunday against the Tampa Bay Rays, when he tossed five innings, allowing four earned runs while giving up five hits.

-- The 26-year-old has amassed a 5.61 ERA and 7 strikeouts per nine innings across five games this season, while giving up a batting average of .283 to opposing hitters.
+- The 26-year-old has put up an ERA of 5.46, with 8.7 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .251 against him.

 © 2023 Data Skrive.
 All rights reserved.